Determine the Total Cost of Ownership of Your Solutions - Verizon Innovative Learning Schools

 • Many student records may still be paper-based.
 Consider scanning and digitizing existing student records and saving them within the district’s student information system with role-based permissions for access.

-Technology Software
+TCO for Technology Systems and Software

 • Content and curriculum